Moe-Zbeeb/Optimizing-Deep-Neural-Networks-via-Safety-Guided-Self-Compression/README.md

 # Safety-Driven Self-Compressing Neural Networks

 This project explores a **simple and general neural network weight compression approach**.
 The core concept is to represent the network parameters weights and biases as well as the compression parameters in a **latent space**, effectively reparameterizing the model.
 The ultimate goal is to significantly reduce the model's size while preserving its performance and generalizability.

 ---

 **Note1**  : This README serves as a blog.

-**Note2**  : This work is built upon self compressing neural network by Szabolcs Cséfalvay szabolcs.csefalvay@imgtec.com James Imber james.imber@imgtec.com
+**Note2**  : This work is built upon Self-Compressing Neural Networks by Szabolcs Cséfalvay szabolcs.csefalvay@imgtec.com James Imber james.imber@imgtec.com

 ---